RjayM45/Sonaric-Network/README.md

 ## Accessing the GUI in PC
 ### Open terminal on local machine
-1. Create an SSH tunnel to forward the required ports to your local machine Run this on local machine /cli
+1. Create an SSH tunnel to forward the required ports to your local machine Run this on local machine /cli/windows powershell
 ```
 ssh -L 127.0.0.1:44003:127.0.0.1:44003 -L 127.0.0.1:44004:127.0.0.1:44004 -L 127.0.0.1:44005:127.0.0.1:44005 -L 127.0.0.1:44006:127.0.0.1:44006 user@your-vps-ip
 ```

 Replace user with your VPS `username` and  `your-vps-ip` with your VPS IP address.

 2. You will be prompted to authenticate cia SSH.
-Once authenticated, the SSH tunnel will be established.
+Once authenticated, the SSH tunnel will be established. (minimize the powershell)

 3. Open a web browser on your local machine and navigate to `http://localhost:44004` to access the Sonaric GUI.

 ## Accessing the GUI in Smartphone